 3. Know Pet Policies

-4. Be Prepared for Weather
+4. Be Prepared for Changing Weather Conditions

 5. Expect Unexpected Wildlife

-Your pet’s primitive instincts may win out as they get a sniff of these creatures, making it even more important to carefully watch the RV door as you’re going in and out.
-And always make sure your pet’s vaccines are up-to-date and you’re treating with flea and tick prevention.
+No matter how domesticated they may be, the fact remains that your pets are still animals.
+When you’re traveling with them in wooded areas, you’re bound to come across some local wildlife, it’s inevitable—some as small as squirrels and raccoons, some as large as bison and moose.
+Your pet’s primitive instincts may surface and even win out as they get a sniff of these creatures, making it even more important to carefully watch the RV door as you’re going in and out at each location.
+It’s crucial that you remain aware of your surroundings at all times, but even more so when you have a pet along for the ride.
+As a bonus, always make sure your pet’s vaccines are up-to-date and you’re treating them with flea and tick prevention.